CarlieHamilton/Carlies-Dotfiles-n-Settings/README.md

 More details of what the things and stuff are coming soon one day when I am procrastinating from other important things...

+## Copying Over VS Code Settings

+The location of the VS Code settings in linux:

+`$HOME/.config/Code/User/settings.json`

 ## List of VS Code Plugins

 - :emojisense: